wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-task.md

 Although we are setting it up now, the `Embed Script` call will not work until you have created an app version, as documented [below](#step-3--build-and-deploy-your-app).

-For a practical example of this setup, see our [Mixpanel Analytics template](https://github.com/wix/cli-app-templates/tree/master/mixpanel-analytics).
+For a practical example of this configuration, see our [Mixpanel Analytics template](https://github.com/wix/cli-app-templates/tree/master/mixpanel-analytics).

 #### Embedding a script as an app developer